WriteTech-Hub/writetech-doc-review/reviews/review.md

 - Mention sections that are particularly well-written or effective.
 -->

 The documentation is quite informative for those who are new to web scraping.
-It provides detailed explanations about how to use Crawlee for web scraping, along with enough code examples and screenshots.
+It provides detailed explanations about using Crawlee for web scraping and enough code examples and screenshots.

 The "[Introduction](https://crawlee.dev/docs/introduction)" chapter, in particular, does a great job of walking the audience to understand Crawlee and scraping data step-by-step.